-First of all let’s have a quick look at what exactly Hisense is.
-The Chinese company is an ambitious manufacturer, principally of white goods like fridges and washing machines but also of consumer electronics, with TVs being a major part of the company’s business.
+The Chinese company is a far-reaching manufacturer, principally of white goods like fridges and washing machines but also of consumer electronics, with TVs being a major part of the company’s business.

 Like many Chinese companies, Hisense is state-owned and has made huge waves in recent times with its business growth.

-In 2015, Hisense licensed the famous Sharp brand, a share of a Mexican TV production line and started making televisions for the US and South American markets using the Japanese company’s brand - something that is called white labelling in the industry.
+In 2015, Hisense licensed the famous Sharp brand, bought part of a Mexican TV production line and started making televisions for the US and South American markets using the Japanese company’s name – and then went several steps further by buying Toshiba's TV business.

 Should I buy a Hisense TV?